SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/README.md

-ARU data processing on BirdNET for Birds Canada
+ARU data processing on BirdNET for Birds Canada (west)
 ================

 ## Introduction